Update: October 22, 2019:

 In the meantime, Noelle has been enjoying her foster family.
 She just took her first trip to dog beach.
 Click here to see Noelle enjoying her adventure with foster brother Sunny!

 Noelle continues to be sweet as ever.
 If you would like to sponsor Noelle through her rehabilitation or donate to her surgical costs, please select the yellow DONATE NOW button on the right.
 Donations for her medications and continued care are greatly appreciated.

 If you are interested in reading more about this disease, click here.

-Sweet little Noelle came to us from the shelter right around the holidays, after recently having a litter of pups.
+Sweet little Noelle came to us from the shelter right around the holidays in 2018, after recently having a litter of pups.
 Emaciated, she weighed only 46 lbs.
 Her golden spirit was dampened by the fact she was also pretty sick.
 Initially diagnosed with pneumonia, she has been on antibiotics for 6 weeks.
 Still unresolved, we are now investigating other possibilities for her respiratory illness.
 Her x-rays still show opacity in her lungs that can be attributed to a few things, and her lymph nodes are enlarged.

 While she has come a long way in foster care, gaining 8 pounds since her arrival and interacting with her foster siblings, she still tires easily and has her down days.